lambdaisland/kaocha-cljs/README.md

 [glogi](https://github.com/lambdaisland/glogi) for more information about Google Closure's logging facilities.

-When not using `*debug*` you can still set these log levels seperately through `:closure-defines`.
+When not using `*debug*` you can still set these log levels separately through `:closure-defines`.

 ``` clojure